sparkflows/sparkflows-docs/docs/aws/user-guide/redshift.rst

 Fire is fully integrated with Redshift.
 Fire has a number of processors specifically for Redshift.

-Read Redshift and Write Redshift
+Read from Redshift and Write to Redshift
 ------

 ReadJDBC and WriteJDBC nodes can be used for reading from and writing to Redshift.